Relintai/pandemonium_engine_docs/about/list_of_features.md

    - Can be `compiled ( doc_introduction_to_the_buildsystem )` using GCC,
      Clang and MSVC.
 MinGW is also supported.
    - Friendly towards packagers.
-In most cases, system libraries can be used instead of the ones provided by Godot.
+In most cases, system libraries can be used instead of the ones provided by Pandemonium.
 The build system doesn't download anything.
      Builds can be fully reproducible.
-   - Godot 4.0 will be written in C++17.
+   - Pandemonium 4.0 will be written in C++17.

 - Licensed under the permissive MIT license.